knorrie/btrfs-heatmap/doc/curves.md

 Here's an example of a filesystem level picture generated with all three.
-If you want to have pictures generated with a `linear` or `snake` way of walking the pixel grid, then you can specify the option `--curve linear` or `--curve snake` to the heatmap program.
+If you want to have pictures generated with a `linear` or `snake` way of walking the pixel grid, then you can specify the option `--curve linear` or `--curve snake` to the btrfs-heatmap program.

 Hilbert | Snake | Linear |
 :------:|:------:|:------: